Diplomatic shuttle: Macron in Kyiv after Putin talks

 Associated Press

-KYIV, Ukraine (AP) — Diplomatic efforts to defuse the tensions around Ukraine continued on Tuesday with French President Emmanuel Macron arriving in Kyiv the day after hours of talks with the Russian leader in Moscow yielded no apparent breakthroughs.
+KYIV, Ukraine (AP) — French President Emmanuel Macron brought his diplomatic effort to defuse the crisis over Ukraine to its capital of Kyiv on Tuesday, a day after hours of talks with Russian President Vladimir Putin yielded no apparent breakthrough.

 Macron met with Ukrainian President Volodymyr Zelenskyy as fears of a possible Russian invasion mount.
-Moscow has massed over 100,000 troops near Ukraine’s borders, but insists it has no plans to attack Ukraine.
+Moscow has massed over 100,000 troops near Ukraine’s borders, but insists it has no plans to attack.

-The Kremlin has demanded guarantees from the West that NATO will not accept Ukraine and other former Soviet nations as members, halt weapon deployments there and roll back its forces from Eastern Europe — demands the U.S. and NATO reject as nonstarters.
+The Kremlin wants guarantees from the West that NATO will not accept Ukraine and other former Soviet nations as members, that it halt weapon deployments there and roll back its forces from Eastern Europe — demands the U.S. and NATO reject as nonstarters.

 Western leaders in recent weeks have engaged in multiple rounds of diplomacy in the hope of de-escalating the tensions and preventing an attack.
-High-level talks have taken place against the backdrop of military drills underway in Russia and about to start in Belarus.
-On Tuesday, Russia’s Defense Ministry said six large landing ships were moving from the Mediterranean to the Black Sea, where they will take part in the exercises.
+High-level talks have taken place against the backdrop of military drills in Russia and Belarus.
+On Tuesday, Russia’s Defense Ministry said six large landing ships were moving from the Mediterranean to the Black Sea for exercises.

-Macron sat down with Russian President Vladimir Putin on Monday for talks that lasted more than five hours.

-Macron told reporters on Tuesday that the talks with Putin allowed him to ensure that “there’s no degradation and no (further) escalation.”
+Macron’s talks with Putin on Monday lasted more than five hours, and the French leader told reporters that they allowed him to ensure that “there’s no degradation and no (further) escalation.”

-He said he did not expect Putin to make any offers.
-He said his objective was to “prevent an escalation and open new perspectives… that objective is met.”
+He said he did not expect Putin to make any “gestures”, saying his objective was to “prevent an escalation and open new perspectives. … That objective is met.”

-Putin after the meeting noted that the U.S. and NATO have ignored Moscow’s demands, but signaled his readiness to continue the negotiations.
+Putin said after the meeting that the U.S. and NATO have ignored Moscow’s demands, but signaled his readiness to continue the negotiations.

-He also warned that Ukraine’s accession to NATO could trigger a war between Russia and the alliance, should Kyiv move to retake the annexed peninsula of Crimea.
-“If Ukraine becomes a NATO member and moves to reclaim Crimea, European countries will automatically be drawn into a military conflict with Russia,” Putin said, noting that “there will be no winners.”
+Putin warned that Ukraine membership in NATO could trigger a war between Russia and the alliance should Kyiv move to retake the Crimean Peninsula, which Moscow annexed in 2014.
+In that case, he said, European countries would be drawn into a military conflict with Russia where “there will be no winners.”

-Macron described his discussion with Putin as “substantial” and “deep,” with a focus on conditions that could help de-escalation.

-“We tried to build converging elements,” he said.
-“The upcoming days will be crucial and deep discussions together will be needed.”
+U.S. President Joe Biden has said that any prospect of Ukraine entering NATO “in the near term is not very likely,” but he and other NATO member nations and NATO itself refuse to rule out Ukraine’s entry into the alliance at a future date.

 Biden vowed that the Nord Stream 2 Russia-to-Germany gas pipeline, which has been completed but is not yet operating, will be blocked “if Russia invades, that means tanks and troops crossing the border of Ukraine again.”
-The move would hurt Russia economically but also cause supply problems for Germany.
+Halting the pipeline’s operation would hurt Russia economically but also cause supply problems for Germany.

 Scholz warned Moscow that “a lot more could happen than they’ve perhaps calculated with themselves” in case of an invasion.

-On Tuesday, British Prime Minister Boris Johnson warned Russia that invading Ukraine will only make NATO stronger, but said he still believes “principled and determined diplomacy” could defuse the crisis.
+British Prime Minister Boris Johnson warned Russia that an invasion of Ukraine will only make NATO stronger, but said he still believes “principled and determined diplomacy” could defuse the crisis.

 Writing in The Times of London, Johnson urged allies to finalize plans for heavy economic sanctions that would come into effect if Russia crosses the border into Ukraine.